MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 ### Configure your bot

-When a user installs the bot in a team or group chat scope:

-1. If the `fetchTask` parameter is set to **false** in the app manifest, the bot doesn't fetch a task module or an adaptive card.
-Instead, the bot user must provide a static task module or card that is used when the bot is invoked.
+If you set the `fetchTask` property in the app manifest to:

+* **false**: The bot doesn't fetch a task module or an adaptive card.
+Instead, the bot must provide a static task module or card that is used when the bot is invoked.
 For more information, see [task module.](../../task-modules-and-cards/what-are-task-modules.md)

-When a user installs the bot in a team or group chat scope, the `fetchTask: true` property in the app manifest file initiates `config/fetch` or `config/submit`.

-1. If the `fetchTask` parameter is set to **true** in the app manifest, the bot initiates `ConfigFetch` to fetch content.
+* **true**: The bot initiates `ConfigFetch` to fetch content.
 When invoking the bot, you can return an Adaptive Card or a task module, depending on the context provided in channelData and userdata.
 For more information, see [create and send dialogs.](../../messaging-extensions/how-to/action-commands/create-task-module.md)

    You can respond to the `ConfigFetch` request in two ways: